Gunpowder magazine: Ballincollig, County Cork

 The Ballincollig gunpowder mills were first opened in the late 18th century and were bought, in 1804, by the United Kingdom of Great Britain and Ireland's Board of Ordnance to help defend the Kingdom against attack.
-They were one of three royal gunpowder factories; but the Ballincollig mills became disused after the end of the Napoleonic Wars.
-They were sold off by the government in 1832, in a semi-derelict condition; but were bought by a Liverpool merchant and were reopened to manufacture gunpowder; finally closing, just over a century ago, in 1903.
-Many buildings survive and, together with the associated canals, were incorporated into a regional park – Ballincollig Regional Park.
+They were one of three royal gunpowder factories, but the Ballincollig mills were not used after the end of the Napoleonic Wars.
+They were sold off by the government in 1832, in a semi-derelict condition, were bought by a Liverpool merchant and reopened to manufacture gunpowder, and finally closed in 1903.
+Many buildings survive and, together with the associated canals, were incorporated into Ballincollig Regional Park.
 The site contains a number of powder magazines, as well as Expense magazines.

 The No. 2 magazine was built by the Board of Ordnance and is the oldest magazine.
 It is 29-foot (8.9 m) long by 28-foot (8.6 m) wide.
 It has a groin-vaulted roof.
 The magazine is protected by earthen banks on two sides; with doors at both ends.
 The No. 1 magazine is newer; and was built sometime after 1828.
 It is 80-foot (24.5 m) long by 25-foot (7.6 m) wide and has solid walls, but is now roofless.

 Cork Harbour

-There is a surviving Magazine at Camden Fort Meagher, part of the defences of Cork Harbour.
+There is a surviving magazine at Camden Fort Meagher, part of the defences of Cork Harbour.

 Rocky Island, midway between the mainland and Haulbowline Island (which at the time was an ordnance depot), is dominated by a magazine complex dating from 1808; it held up to 25,000 barrels, and was the principal store for the whole of Ireland.
 In 2007 it was restored and converted into Ireland's first crematorium outside Dublin.

 In Malta

 The Order of Saint John built a number of gunpowder magazines in Malta during their rule of the islands.
 Until the end of the sixteenth century, echauguettes were used to store gunpowder.
-The Order also built a magazine in Valletta, but this exploded in 1634, killing 22 people.
-After the explosion, a new magazine was built in Floriana, which was sparsely populated, to avoid another disaster.
-Various other magazines were built over the years, and their designs were influenced by French military architecture, particularly the style of Vauban.
+The Order built a magazine in Valletta, but it exploded in 1634, killing 22 people.
+After the explosion, a new magazine was built, in sparsely populated Floriana to avoid another disaster.
+Various other magazines were built over the years whose designs were influenced by French military architecture, particularly the style of Vauban.
 The British, who took over Malta in 1800, also built a number of magazines on the islands.